Henry Selick: Coraline (2009)

-Selick's first feature with Laika was Coraline, based on the novel Coraline by acclaimed author Neil Gaiman, and released in 2009.
-It was the first stereoscopic stop-motion animated film.
+Selick's first feature with Laika, LLC was Coraline, based on the novella Coraline by acclaimed fantasy author Neil Gaiman, and released in 2009.
+It was the first-ever stereoscopic 3D stop-motion animated film.
 The film received generally positive reviews from critics.
-Coraline was nominated for an Academy Award, a BAFTA, and a Golden Globe, all for Best Animated Feature.
+Coraline was nominated for Best Animated Feature as an Academy Award, a BAFTA, and a Golden Globe.

 Work with Pixar

 Selick left Laika in 2009.
 In 2010, Selick joined with Pixar and The Walt Disney Company in a long-term contract to exclusively produce stop-motion films.
 This not only returned Selick to his original roots, but also reunited Selick with numerous former friends and co-animators.
 His new studio, called Cinderbiter Productions, was self-described as "a new stop motion company whose mandate is to make great, scary films for young 'uns with a small, tight-knit crew who watch each other's backs."

 Selick and Cinderbiter's first film under this deal, a project called ShadeMaker, was set to be released on October 4, 2013.
 In 2011, the film was green-lit for production and retitled The Shadow King.
 In August 2012, it was reported that, after spending a reported $50 million, Walt Disney Pictures canceled the project, due to "a creative and scheduling standpoint, the pic wasn't where it needed to be to meet its planned release date."
-Selick now had the option to shop the project to another studio.
-Selick later revealed in interviews that the film suffered from interference from the then CCO of Pixar John Lasseter, who Selick claimed came in and constantly changed elements of the script and production that ended up ballooning the budget.
-In a 2022 interview, Selick said that he had reacquired the rights for The Shadow King from Disney and that he may revive the project.
+Disney gave Selick the option to shop the project to another studio.
+Selick revealed in 2022 that the film suffered from interference from then-CCO of Pixar John Lasseter, who he claimed came in and constantly changed elements of the script and production that ended up ballooning the budget.
+Selick said that he had reacquired the rights for The Shadow King from Disney and that he may revive the project.

 On April 28, 2012, it was announced that Disney had optioned the rights for Neil Gaiman's novel The Graveyard Book.
 Later that same day, it was announced that Selick would direct the film after work was completed on ShadeMaker.
-It was unknown if the adaptation would be live-action or stop motion.
+It was unknown if the adaptation would be live-action or stop-motion.
 After the studio and Selick parted ways over scheduling and development, it was announced in January 2013 that Ron Howard would direct the film.

 In February 2013, it was reported in a press release by Selick that K5 International would be handling sales for The Shadow King at the European Film Market.
 It was unknown when the film would actually be released.
 In August 2016, a rep for Selick said the film was "in turnaround again" while Selick continued work on his other two projects: A Tale Dark and Grimm and Wendell and Wild.

 On October 16, 2013, Selick announced a live-action film adaptation of Adam Gidwitz's children's novel A Tale Dark and Grimm.
+As of 2025, no further updates on the project have been given.